 Either Option 1: Recital minimum of 6 minutes and two contrasting pieces.
-Recital 75 Mark externally assesse 25% Compositions with a combined duration of at least 8 minutes • One to a brief set by OCR • One to a brief written by the learner • Three short technical exercises Compositions ac sheet or Non-exam asses via a Or Option 2: Recital - minimum of 10 minutes and three contrasting pieces.
-Section 1: Free Choice Section 2: Focused Study Non-exam asses via aud

-Compositions with a combined duration

-Recital 75 Marks Non-exam assessment -

-externally assessed via audio-visual recording

-25% of total A level
+Recital 75 Marks Non-exam assessment - externally assessed via audio-visual recording 25% of total A level 25% of total A level Compositions with a combined duration of at least 8 minutes One to a brief set by OCR One to a brief written by the learner Three short technical exercises Compositions accompanied by a score, lead sheet or written description 105 Marks Non-exam assessment - externally assessed via audio recordings 35% of total A level Or Option 2: Recital - minimum of 10 minutes and three contrasting pieces.
+Section 1: Free Choice Section 2: Focused Study Recital 105 Marks Non-exam assessment - externally assessed via audio-visual recording 35% of total A level Compositions with a combined duration of at least 4 minutes One to a brief set by OCR One to a brief written by the learner Compositions accompanied by a score, lead sheet or written description 75 Marks Non-exam assessment - externally assessed via audio recordings 25% of total A level Listening and appraising exam Analysing and evaluating music Familiar and unfamiliar pieces Prescribed works Questions based on aural extracts Written exam including aural extracts 120 Marks 2 hour and 30 minutes written exam 40% of total A level

-•

-Compositions accompanied by a score, lead

-sheet or written description

-105 Marks

-Non-exam assessment - externally assessed

-via audio recordings